systematic-magic/AgingPubMed/research_papers_html.rst

 4.2.
 Check that author notes are denoted by symbol (no numbers allowed).
 It can be any symbol, but most often used are: \*, †, +, #, \**, \***.
 If there are several author notes, then each note should have **different** symbol.

 4.3.
-Check that author notes line is written in sentence case.
+Check that author notes line is written in :ref:`sentence case<sentence_case>`.

 4.4.
 Check that there are no punctuation marks at the end of author notes line.